modernabg/string-brackets/README.md

 - If it's an opening bracket, it gets added to the stack.
 - If it's a closing bracket, it checks if the stack is empty or if the top of the stack matches the corresponding opening bracket.

-Finally, it returns true if the stack is empty (all brackets matched), otherwise false.
+Finally, it returns `true` if the stack is empty (all brackets matched), otherwise `false`.

+### PHP explanation

+The function uses an array as a stack to track opening brackets.

+It iterates through each character in the string:
+- If it’s an opening bracket, it pushes it onto the stack.
+- If it’s a closing bracket, it checks if the stack is empty or if the top of the stack matches the corresponding opening bracket.

+Finally, it returns `true` if the stack is empty (indicating all brackets matched), otherwise `false`.